• Home

 Given the eligibility, CLAT doesn't restrict entry based on the stream of your 10+2.
 So, whether you've taken Science, Commerce, or Humanities, you're on the right track.
 The key here is to ensure you meet the percentage criteria mentioned above.

-Let's dissect each stream in relation to the CLAT syllabus to help you make an informed choice.
+Let's understand each stream about the CLAT syllabus to help you make an informed choice.

 1. Arts/Humanities Stream for CLAT: